|Nation||United States of America (USA)|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 12|

 3. Radar Altimeter

-This was the first U.S. attempt to impact a probe on the lunar surface.
-The Block 2 Ranger spacecraft carried a TV camera that used an optical telescope that would allow imaging during descent down to about 15 miles (24 kilometers) above the surface.
+This was the first U.S. attempt to impact a probe on the surface of the Moon.
+The Block 2 Ranger spacecraft carried a TV camera that used an optical telescope that would allow imaging during its descent down to about 15 miles (24 kilometers) above the surface.

-Because of a malfunction in the Atlas guidance system (due to faulty transistors), the probe was inserted into a lunar transfer trajectory with an excessive velocity.
-A subsequent incorrect course change ensured that the spacecraft reached the Moon 14 hours early and missed it by 22,862 miles (36,793 kilometers) on Jan.
+Because of a malfunction in the Atlas guidance system (due to faulty transistors), the probe was inserted into a lunar transfer trajectory with excessive velocity.
+A subsequent incorrect course change meant the spacecraft reached the Moon 14 hours early and missed it by about 22,860 miles (36,793 kilometers) on Jan.
 28, 1962.

 The central computer and sequencer failed and the spacecraft returned no TV images.
-The probe did, however, provide scientists with the first measurements of interplanetary gamma ray flux.
+The probe did, however, provide scientists with the first measurements of interplanetary gamma-ray flux.

 Ranger 3 eventually entered heliocentric orbit.